AppleCommander/applecommander.github.io/docs/ac.md

 ## Put standard input onto disk image as a text file

-The `-pt` command works the same as `-p` except that it assumes the input is a text file.
-This defaults the file type to `TXT`, translates line endings to the Apple 0x8d, as well as setting the high bit.
-It should also translate the MS-DOS CR+LF format into a single line ending.
+The `-pt` and `-ptx` commands work the same as `-p` except that they assume the input is a text file.
+This defaults the file type to `TXT`.
+They also translate the MS-DOS CR+LF format into a single line ending.

 A sample using the `CONTRIB.txt` file in this archive, which happes to be in MS-DOS format:
 ```